-Eligibility A member is eligible for normal retirement upon the attainment of age 60 and 10 years of creditable service (prior service plus membership service plus purchased service plus forfeited leave - minimum 960 hours) or 30 years of creditable service regardless of age.
+Eligibility of age 60 a membersh leave - mi regardless A member is eligible for normal retirement upon the attainment of age 60 and 10 years of creditable service (prior service plus membership service plus purchased service plus forfeited leave - minimum 960 hours) or 30 years of creditable service regardless of age.
 Certain Law Enforcement positions are eligible with attainment of age 55 and 10 years of creditable service.

-Benefit

-Old Plan

-(A) x (B) x (C), where

-- (A) = Average final compensation (the average annual compensation of a member during the 24 consecutive calendar months of his creditable service that will yield the highest average) - (B) = Creditable service, and - (C) = $.0115 + .0003 \times (creditable service up to 35 years).$

-The minimum benefit is 2.00% of average final compensation times years of creditable service.
+Benefit Old Plan (A) x (B) x (C), where (A) = Average final compensation (the average annual compensation of a member during the 24 consecutive calendar months of his creditable service that will yield the highest average) (B) = Creditable service, and (C) = .0115 + .0003 x (creditable service up to 35 years). num benefit is 2.00% of average final compensation is of creditable service.
+New Plan 2.00% of creditable average final compensation multiplied by years of service.
+GSEPS 1.00% of creditable average final compensation multiplied by years of service.

-New Plan

-2.00% of average final compensation multiplied by years of creditable service.

-GSEPS

-1.00% of average final compensation multiplied by years of creditable service.